S-Temple/637Assignment4/seng637-a4-team_6.md

 These mutations are equivalent because they all involve alterations to conditional logic that affect how decisions are made in the code, and they all survived.
 They demonstrate that the tests do not adequately cover scenarios where these conditional checks are manipulated, potentially indicating areas where the test coverage could be improved.

 # A discussion of what could have been done to improve the mutation score of the test suites
+> Before adding more tests
 ![](./media/RangeResultsAftercheckReadOnly.png)

-Results after adding checks for read only methods altering lower and upper.
+> Tests for methods changing member variables in read only methods were added.

-Add check for member var manipulation in methods that should be read only. (done for getCentralValue) add 1% to mut cover and 3% to test strength

-Should add ths check to every read only method and might get us up 10% on its own
+> Constrain tests..

+> Results after these additions.
 ![](./media/rangefinal.PNG)
-Results after adding several tests.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing